Best Welding Jackets

 6. Miller-Electric Welding Jacket

-The Miller-Electric Welding Jacket is another welding jacket that comes with a tone of quality features.
-It usually weighs in at approximately 1.5 pounds, medium weight for this kind of protective gear.
+The Miller-Electric Welding Jacket is another welding jacket with many quality features.
+It usually weighs approximately 1.5 pounds, which is a medium weight for this kind of protective gear.

-Apart from the standard welding jacket structure, it has a stand-up collar for neck protection, a fold-in snaps cuff, and has an inside pocket.
-It is made from a combination of cotton and nylon, cotton holding the lion’s share of material.
+Apart from the standard welding jacket structure, it has a stand-up collar for neck protection, a fold-in snap cuff, and an inside pocket.
+It is made from a combination of cotton and nylon, with cotton making up the lion’s share of the material.

 Overall, it is a lightweight and breathable Welding Jacket with appropriate shielding.